Marvelousy20/ResponsiveNavbar/README.md

 -JQUERY

 ### WHAT I LEARNT
-I was able to achieve my aim and now have good command of flexbox and media queries.
+I was able to achieve my aim and I now have a good command of flexbox and media queries.